-If the parent does not agree with an action taken by MC3, as indicated on a Notice of Action (NOA), the parent has the right to appeal the agency's decision and request a fair hearing.
+If the parent does not agree with an action taken by MC3, as indicated on a NOA, the parent has the right to appeal the agency's decision and request a fair hearing.
 MC3 (or the County of Marin, DSS for Stage 1 parents) must have the parent's appeal/request for fair hearing no later than the Appeal Date on the NOA.
 The appeal and fair hearing processes are described on the back of the NOA.